Our Staff, Partners and Supporters

 Zizi joined the Immigration Advocates Network in June 2015.
 They have experience working for immigrant, worker, and LGBT rights as an organizer, policy advocate, and community educator.
 Most recently, at the Coalition for Humane Immigration Rights of Los Angeles (CHIRLA), they served as Organizer and Community Education Outreach Coordinator.
 Prior to that they worked at Public Allies in Los Angeles, the American Civil Liberties Union of Southern California, Equality California, and the Trevor Project.
-Zizi is a graduate of the University of California, Riverside and are currently working towards a Master’s in Public Policy at Mills College.
+Zizi is a graduate of the University of California, Riverside and recently completed a Master’s in Public Policy at Mills College.
 They live in the San Francisco Bay Area.

 Patricia Malone, Associate Director

 Pat joined the Immigration Advocates Network in 2011.
-She has more than 15 years experience in nonprofit immigration law and project management.
+She has nearly 20 years experience in nonprofit immigration law and project management.
 She previously worked at Catholic Legal Immigration Network, Inc. (CLINIC), where she started a newsletter and hotline; managed local outreach projects; represented immigrants in proceedings; trained and supported immigration practitioners; and, recruited pro bono counsel to represent immigrant children.
 Prior to CLINIC, Pat worked as managaging attorney at Proyecto Libertad in Harlingen, Texas, representing detained asylum-seekers; and as staff attorney at AYUDA in Washington, D.C., on a wide range of immigration cases.
 She has a BA from SUNY Oneonta, and a JD from the University of San Francisco.

 Ken Ramsey, Project Manager

 Ken joined the Immigration Advocates Network in 2010.
 Previously, Ken worked as an Associate Director and Program Specialist for Church World Service's Immigration and Refugee Program and provided direct services to newly-arrived refugees as a Case Manager with Ecumenical Refugee Services in Denver, Colorado.
 Ken also lived abroad for several years in the Czech Republic, Thailand, and Poland as an English instructor and worked for an indigenous rights organization, Cultural Survival, in Cambridge, Massachusetts.
 He is a graduate of the University of Georgia with a Bachelors degree in Anthropology.
-Ken lives in New Jersey with his wife, son and two cats.
+Ken lives in New Jersey with his son and two cats.

 Sandra Sandoval, Citizenshipworks Program Manager